 Anyone visiting Lombok island, Indonesia, will notice a looming mountain dominating the island’s landscape.
 Lombok island is only slightly smaller than Bali, yet almost half of its land area is occupied by Mount Rinjani (Gunung Rinjani).
 The volcano is 3,726 m in height.

 It is the second-highest volcano in Indonesia, after Mount Kerinci in Sumatra.
 The Segara Anak Lake that situated in one of Mount Rinjani’s ancient craters.
 It is famous for its ocean blue water which contributed to its name Child of The Sea.
 Mount Rinjani’s constant volcanic activity also forms several hot springs around the lake.

 These natural pools are popular not only among trekkers.
 But also among locals, since they believe in the hot springs’ healing effect.
 As for flora and fauna, Mount Rinjani hosts unique biodiversity since it’s located in a transitional Wallacea region.

 Australasian bird species such as cockatoos and green hanging parrots are a common sight.
 They live side by side with animals whose origin is the east of the Wallacea line, such as monkeys and porcupines.
 The park also has a unique species.
 In 2013, the Rinjani scops owl is recognized as an endemic species which only can be found on Lombok Island.

 Mount Rinjani Trekking

 A complete 4-day and 3 nights trek will include two nights of camping.
 First night in the crater rims then go to the summit.
 Hikers will also spend a night camping right in Segara Anak Lake.
 There are two villages from which hikers can start the trail, Senaru village, and Sembalun village.

 The trek usually starts from one of the villages and ends at the other.
 Nature does not design Mount Rinjani for beginners hikers.
 Rinjani invites those who are more experienced.
 A certain level of fitness is required, as well as a strong mind and spirit.
-It is a journey not only to quench an adventure thirst, it is a test.
+It is a journey not only to quench an adventure thirst, but it is also a test.